cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 {% include toc title="Navigation" %}

 Unlaunch is an exploit that allows homebrew applications to take full advantage of the Nintendo DSi hardware at boot.
-Examples include dumping cartridges and launching into hiyaCFW, amongst others.
+Examples include dumping cartridges and using hiyaCFW, amongst others.

 {% capture usageInstructions %}
 WARNING: While low, there is a chance of **bricking your console** when installing Unlaunch.
 If you are worried whether you'd brick, these are all the benefits your console will gain by installing Unlaunch: